-Rebecca is spending the holiday season performing in The Sorceress with the National Yiddish Theatre Folksbiene.
+Rebecca spent the holiday season performing in The Sorceress with the National Yiddish Theatre Folksbiene.
 Written in 1877 by Avram Goldfaden, this operetta was the first Yiddish show ever produced in the United States.
-It has been restored and directed by Motl Didner, with new orchestrations and music direction by Zalmen Mlotek and Zisl Slepovitch, and choreography by Merete Muenter.
+It was restored and directed by Motl Didner, with new orchestrations and music direction by Zalmen Mlotek and Zisl Slepovitch, and choreography by Merete Muenter.

 Rebecca appeared in Guys and Dolls, Macbeth, and The Comedy of Errors with the Arkansas Shakespeare Theatre.
 Then, she headed back to NYC to join the cast of Hannah Senesh at the Museum of Jewish Heritage.
 Hannah Senesh was directed by David Schechter and produced by the Folksbiene Yiddish Theater, where Rebecca was seen at age 10 in her first professional show ever!